Environment - Soil moisture sensor

 • Check sensor version: To validate if the sensor is of the correct mode, the version can be validated.
 (Catnip sensor only).

 • Change sensor address: To use multiple sensors connected to a single ESP unit, a sensor can be configured to use a different I2C address.
 To change that address, this checkbox has to be enabled, and a different I2C address should be entered in the Change I2C Address to (Hex) field in hexadecimal format, range: 0x01..0x7F.
+This option isn’t available for the Adafruit sensor.

 • Change I2C Addr. to (Hex): The new address to be used by the sensor.
 The change will be applied the next time the task is enabled.
 The I2C Address (Hex) field, above, will be updated with the new value.
 After the change is applied, the tasks Settings have to be saved once more to save the new address as the address to use.
+This option isn’t available for the Adafruit sensor.

 Note